Brothers Past

 Brothers Past are an indie-electronic band from Philadelphia that has been called "one of the most talked about independent acts in the nation."
-Since forming in 2000, the band has released three records and one EP, including the critically acclaimed This Feeling's Called Goodbye (SCI Fidelity Records) in 2005.
+Since forming in 1998, the band has released five albums and one EP, including the critically acclaimed This Feeling's Called Goodbye (SCI Fidelity Records) in 2005.
 The band has performed across the United States and Canada including appearances at Bonnaroo, SxSW, Wakarusa and Langerado.
 Brothers Past has been featured in Relix and their self-released albums have been reviewed in Urb Magazine, The Philadelphia Inquirer, Philadelphia Daily News and The Village Voice.